Static-Codes/bamm-install/README.md

 # bamm-install
-A simple app hosted on gh-pages, written in NextJS
+A simple middleware hosted on Vercel, written in NextJS